apilayer/weatherstack/README.md

 Please note that the APIXU API is now deprecated and scheduled for shutdown on October 14th, 2019.
 Switching to the new weatherstack API will require you to exchange the old APIXU API URL with the new weatherstack API endpoint and make sure to parse API results correctly.
 To do so, please [create your weatherstack account](https://weatherstack.com/product), grab your new API access key and take a quick look at our 3-Step Quickstart Guide or API Documentation.

+**- Are you a paid APIXU customer?
+Get in touch!**

+If you have been using a premium subscription with APIXU, we have a special offer for you.
+If you have not been contacted yet, please make sure to [reach out to us](https://weatherstack.com/contact) and let us know your APIXU account email address.

 **- Need help?
 Please get in touch**

 It is very important for us to ensure a smooth transition for all of our customers.
 If you need any assistance or have questions, please feel free to contact technical support using the following link: [Contact Technical Support](https://weatherstack.com/contact)

+We look forward to welcoming you as a customer of the new weatherstack API!

 ![please read](https://raw.githubusercontent.com/apilayer/weatherstack/master/read_notice.png)